 Verbal whole class feedback

 Timely feedback plays a crucial role in enhancing pupil outcomes in the classroom.
-By providing prompt and constructive feedback, teachers can support students in their learning journey and help them improve their performance.
-The benefits of effective marking and feedback are well-documented, with research showing that timely and specific feedback can increase student engagement, motivation, and achievement (Hattie & Timperley, 2007).
+By providing prompt and constructive feedback, teachers can support students in their learning process and help them improve their performance.
+The benefits of effective marking and feedback are well-documented, with research showing that timely and specific feedback can increase learner participation, motivation, and achievement (Hattie & Timperley, 2007).

 Marking schedules